cloned2k16/search/readme.md

 There are also cases when one popular package URL can end up being registered multiple times with various names.
 In that case, you can whitelist that package's URL by specifying a preferred name in `js/config/whitelist.js` file.

+There is a Grunt task available that produces a nice list of duplicates in `duplicates.json` file that require some manual love.

+You can generate an updated list by running:

+    $ grunt duplicates

 ## Credit

 [![Fahad Ibnay Heylaal](http://gravatar.com/avatar/19a3655e6ba9e5a496ee690ba03f2180?s=144)](http://fahad19.com) | [![Sindre Sorhus](http://gravatar.com/avatar/d36a92237c75c5337c17b60d90686bf9?s=144)](http://sindresorhus.com)